8 simple tips to make a firm mattress softer

 Mattress firmness can affect your overall sleep quality.
 Pairing your mattress with a softer mattress topper or replacing a solid bed base with a sprung base can help make your mattress feel softer.

-Fortunately, there are several ways to make a firm mattress softer, such as using a mattress topper or placing your mattress on a sprung base.
+Fortunately, there are several ways to make a firm mattress feel softer and more comfortable.

 young lady with back pain lying in bed